THE PILGRIMAGE, summarized.

 When you feel a strong intuitive call, do you answer?

-At first I was fantasizing about motor homes or pick-up trucks towing a tiny house.
+At first I was fantasizing about outfitted vans or motor homes or pick-up trucks towing a tiny house.
 But as the last day of work approached and I realized I wouldn’t have enough money for these more luxurious items, I started purchasing camping equipment.
 The important thing was to go.
 The important thing was to start.
 I needed to show Spirit that I was willing to answer the call, no matter what.

-NEW ITINERARY for the First Few Months (updated 10/1/18)
+REVISED ITINERARY for the First Few Months (updated 10/1/18)

 - Powerful Castle Crags and sacred Mt.
 Shasta, CA